vladkrotov/APAstyle/README.md

 # APAstyle
-An R tool for generating APA-compliant output for basic statistical tests in R
+An R tool for generating APA-compliant output for basic statistical tests in R. This is just a test.